-- Loosen the cam of pulley bolt located, once this is loosened then you can turn the cam with a n.27 mm size wrench careful to observe the 1 mm increments. - Once you have finished turning the cam remember to re-tighten the safety bolts at 2,5 kg.
-(25 Nm), first the back bolt, by keeping firm the cam with the wrench, and then the side bolt.
+- Loosen the cam of pulley: once this is loosened then you can turn the cam with a n.27 mm size wrench careful to observe the 1 mm increments. - Once you have finished turning the cam remember to re-tighten the safety bolts at 2,5 kg.
+(25 Nm) and put the seeger behind.